Wattenberger/d3-workshop/schedule/week1.md

   - work as much from memory as possible
   - check the finished code we created on Thursday if you need a hint:
   [finished code](https://codesandbox.io/s/d3-workshop-timeline-3fk7g)
+  - if you want a reminder of why we did each step, reading Chapter 1 of Fullstack D3 goes through the same steps and uses similar language.
+Might be worth a skim!

   - send me questions or your CodeSandbox link if you run into questions or issues: wattenberger@gmail.com